nasa/PrognosticsMetricsLibrary/README.md

 ## Description of Output Metrics

 **Alpha-Lambda Performance** <br />
 Alpha-Lambda Performance is a binary metric that outputs either 1 or 0.
-At a specific time index, lambda, it questions whether the prediction remains within a cone of accuracy (limited by alpha bounds).
+At a specific time index, lambda, it questions whether the prediction remains within a cone of accuracy (marked by alpha bounds).
 If a desired condition is met at lambda time, indicated by the probability mass being greater than Beta, minimal acceptable probability, then the output is 1.
 Otherwise, the return is 0.

 **Relative Accuracy** <br />
 Relative Accuracy is the measure of error in RUL prediction relative to the actual RUL.
 Prognostic algorithms with larger Relative Accuracies are more desirable.